 Why is the CICA so strict?

 In a word, money.
 As with most government departments it does not have enough money, so needs to find ways to save it.
 We mentioned the current scheme is from 2012, the schemes before this, which were 2008 and 2001, paid compensation for bruising, all scars and injuries such as black eyes and broken nose.
 The 2012 does not, save for domestic violence claims where there is an accumulation of injuries over a period of time.
 An assault which caused black eyes in 2008 would receive £1,000 compensation, whereas today the CICA will decline it.
+Complaints can be made to the CICA but are often rejected due the their strict guidelines.

 Is it worth claiming from the CICA?